MileHacker Logo

 Environmental Awareness

 Mochima National Park is a significant marine protected and coastal area.
 Conservation efforts exist, though resources can be limited.
 Always abide by park rules.
-Water shortages and rationing can occur in Venezuela; be mindful of your water usage, taking shorter showers and turning off taps when not in use.
+Water shortages and rationing can occur in Venezuela; use water wisely, taking shorter showers and turning don't leave taps running.

 Eco-Conscious Practices

-• Support the region's environment groups when possible.
+• Support the region's environment groups whenever feasible.

 • Conserve water, a precious resource in the region.